-Career and Related Courses - 29 credit hours
+Career and Related Courses - 20 credit hours

-Total credit hours for Associate in Arts
+Total credit hours for Associate in Arts 64 credit hours

 Associate in Science Degree (A.S.)

 The student must complete 64 credit hours with a minimum 2.0 GPA on a 4.0 scale to meet graduation requirements for an Associate in Science degree.
 Developmental course credits (below 100-level) do not apply toward graduation requirements.